Scroll Top

 Community Service

 Lend a hand on a variety of meaningful community service projects to support marine conservation along the Pacific coast.
-Wildlife and habitat conservation will be the cornerstones of your efforts.
-Assist local conservationist with sea turtle night patrols, hatchery support, and other duties to support this important year-round work.
+Wildlife and habitat conservation will be the cornerstones of your efforts as you assist local conservationists with sea turtle night patrols, hatchery support and other duties essential to supporting this important year-round work.
 You’ll live and work in small beachside communities where the ocean plays a huge role in daily life.
-Threats ranging from critical habitat loss to the climate crisis mean there are many opportunities to serve your host communities here; take part in projects based on what is identified as most needed at the time of your arrival.
-For example, you may participate in environmental projects such as beach clean-up, planting native tree saplings, or creating signs to promote environmental awareness and sustainability.
+Threats ranging from critical habitat loss to the climate crisis mean there are many opportunities to serve and learn from your host communities here.
+Projects will be based on the most pressing needs at the time of your arrival.
+For example, you may participate in environmental projects such as beach clean-ups, planting native tree saplings or creating signs to promote environmental awareness and sustainability.

 This is your opportunity to become a steward of the oceans and an advocate for planetary health.
-As climate change and other environmental impacts continue to affect once-pristine habitats in more vulnerable ecosystems around the globe, biodiversity hotspots such as Costa Rica are especially at risk.
-With Costa Rica representing around 5% of the world’s biodiversity despite its small size, it is critical that we come up with new ways to mitigate the damage and preserve the environment.
-Marine conservationists and local experts will be your guides to what’s happening on the ground and in the water.
+As climate change and other environmental impacts continue to affect once-pristine habitats in vulnerable ecosystems around the globe, biodiversity hotspots such as Costa Rica are especially at risk.
+With Costa Rica representing around 5% of the world’s biodiversity despite its small size, it is critical that we develop strategies to protect and preserve the environment.
+Marine conservationists and local experts will guide you through what’s happening on land and in the water.
 Learn about blue zones, the connection between environmental and community health, and more.
-And don’t forget that “Tico culture” is a treasure waiting to be discovered, too.
-Experience Costa Rica music and dance, and have a culinary adventure during your time here.
+And don’t forget that “Tico culture” is another treasure to explore.
+Experience Costa Rican music and dance, and participate in a cooking class with a local community leader.

 Adventure